Aperiodic finite-state automaton

 An aperiodic finite-state automaton (also called a counter-free automaton) is a finite-state automaton whose transition monoid is aperiodic.

 Properties

 A regular language is star-free if and only if it is accepted by an automaton with a finite and aperiodic transition monoid.
 This result of algebraic automata theory is due to Marcel-Paul Schützenberger.

-In particular, the minimum automaton of a star-free language is always counter-free (however, a star-free language may also be recognized by other automata which are not aperiodic).
+In particular, the minimum automaton of a star-free language is always counter-free (however, a star-free language may also be recognized by other automata that are not aperiodic).

-A counter-free language is a regular language for which there is an integer n such that for all words x, y, z and integers m ≥ n we have xymz in L if and only if xynz in L. Another way to state Schützenberger's theorem is that star-free languages and counter-free languages are the same thing.
+A counter-free language is a regular language for which there is an integer n such that for all words x, y, z and integers m ≥ n we have xymz in L if and only if xynz in L. For these languages, when a string contains enough repetitions of any substring (at least n repetitions), changing the number of repetitions to another number that is at least n cannot change membership in the language.
+(This is automatically true when y is the empty string, but becomes a nontrivial condition when y is non-empty.)
+Another way to state Schützenberger's theorem is that star-free languages and counter-free languages are the same thing.

 An aperiodic automaton satisfies the Černý conjecture.